How a Healthy Body Supports a Healthy Mind

 It works the other way around as well where your body can affect your mind.
 If you are not feeling well physically, you can feel poor mentally.
 For example, if you are experiencing a serious health issue like heart disease, it can affect your emotions where you can feel depressed, stressed, or anxious which can also affect how you will treat or cope with this disease.
 With a positive outlook on your life, you will be able to handle pain better.

 The brain affects your health by producing pain killers called endorphins and gamma globulin which makes your immune system strong.
 If you are sick, being hopeful and having a positive attitude will help you get better and the brain will make chemicals to boost the body’s healing power.
 If you continue to be negative in your thoughts and your emotions, your brain will not produce these chemicals that heal your body.
-Your thoughts and your mental state of mind will determine the physical state of your body.
+Your thoughts and your mental state of mind will determine the physical state of your healthy body.

-Stress can affect your physical health as well because your body will act like it is being attacked.
+Stress can affect your physical health as well because your healthy body will act like it is being attacked.
 Stress will cause your body to release hormones to speed up your heart rate and breathing, tense up your muscles, and increase blood pressure.
 The more constant that your stress level is, your blood pressure can continue to go high.
 If you relax your mind and your body, the hormones that create stress will stop.

 Helpful tools for the wellness of your mind and body includes doing deep breathing exercises which sends a message to the brain to calm down and then your brain will send the message to the body to do just that.
 Progressive muscle relaxation is when you relaxing each muscle group to reduce tension and anxiety.
 Yoga involves meditation, breathing, and exercises that stretch the body.
 Last but not least, laughter can be a good pain relief and can speed up the healing process as well.

 Castle Craig Hospital is a landmark of addiction and mental health treatment in Scotland, serving the UK, the EU, and patients from all over the world.
-Our commitment to long term abstinence has created a successful program of clinical and complementary therapies for mind, body, and spirit.
+Our commitment to long term abstinence has created a successful program of clinical and complementary therapies for mind, healthy body, and spirit.
 Serving over 10,000 patients for more than 25 years, the Castle Craig model is proven in changing lives.
 Call our 24 hour free confidential phone-line for information: 0808 231 7723.
 From outside the UK please call: +44 1721 788 006